FAA Medical Requirements

 Which Class of medical do I need?

 WMU strongly recommends that you acquire a 1st class medical certificate.
 This is the certificate that most professional pilots are required to have.
-If you happen to have a medical condition that is disqualifying from obtaining a 1st class medical, you want to know about it now rather than after you have spent a lot of time, effort, and finances on flight training.
-The minimum acceptable medical for flight training at WMU is a 2nd class due to our FAA approved flight school status.
-A 3rd class medical certificate is not acceptable for flight training at WMU, however a 1st or 2nd class medical that has lapsed into 3rd class privileges is still acceptable as long as it is not expired.
+If you happen to have a medical condition that is disqualifying you from obtaining a 1st class medical, you want to know about it now rather than after you have spent a lot of time, effort, and finances on flight training.
+The minimum acceptable medical for flight training at WMU is a 2nd class due to our FAA-approved flight school status.
+A 3rd class medical certificate is not acceptable for flight training at WMU, however, a 1st or 2nd class medical that has downgraded to 3rd class privileges is still acceptable as long as it has not expired.

 Who can give FAA medical examinations?